JupiterOne/graph-azure/docs/jupiterone.md

 ## Requirements

-- JupiterOne requires the API credentials for the Azure endpoint, specifically the Directory (tenant) id, the Application (client) id, and the Application (client) secret with the correct permissions assigned.
+- JupiterOne requires the API credentials for the Azure endpoint, specifically the Directory (tenant) ID, the Application (client) ID, and the Application (client) secret key with the correct permissions assigned.
 - You must have permission in JupiterOne to install new integrations.

 ## Support